Content creators

 how to monetize an online community

 Communities have exploded across every corner of the internet.
-From fitness groups sharing training logs to gaming clans, professional masterminds, and yes, even adult fan hubs — millions of people gather daily around common interests.
+From fitness groups and gaming clans to professional masterminds, customer communities, and premium member spaces, millions of people gather daily around shared interests and value.
 What started as chat rooms and forums has turned into a serious economy.
-According to a industry survey, the average paid membership now runs close to $48 per month, which means even a small group of a few hundred members can generate meaningful recurring revenue.
+According to an industry survey, the average paid membership now runs close to $48 per month, which means even a small group of a few hundred members can generate meaningful recurring revenue.

 The push to monetize isn’t only about ambition.
 Social platforms have slashed organic reach, ad revenue models are shaky, and creators can no longer count on algorithms to fund their work.
 Owning the ecosystem is the safer bet.
 Communities are shifting from free groups on Facebook or Discord to branded spaces where they control pricing, features, and data.